GfSE/SAF-Specification/stereotypes.md

 Specifies the fact that a System Requirement is derived from a Stakeholder Requirement.
 Note: It may be used in a customer supplier relationship situation and supports the V Model concept of "External Unit Specification".
 See [VXT]. realizes concept derivingFromSR

 Specifies the fact that a System Requirement is derived from a Stakeholder Requirement.
-Note: This is the relationship of requirement(s) of different architectural levels, when the team responsible for the subsystem has direct access to the full upstream requirement(s) set, then no subcontractor relationship needs to be established.
+Note: This is the relationship of requirements of different architectural levels, when the team responsible for the subsystem has direct access to the full upstream requirements set, then no subcontractor relationship needs to be established.
 ## SAF_SystemRequirementRefinement
 ### Documentation